Ben Weaver: Early life

-Weaver was born in Eugene, Oregon but grew up mostly in St. Paul, Minnesota.
+Weaver was born in Eugene, Oregon but spent most of his childhood in St. Paul, Minnesota.
 He has a worldwide following, though his popularity is strongest in his native Midwest of the United States.

-Weaver grew up in a musical household and always expected to make music his life.
-After one year of college he dropped out and began traveling, which provided experiences that would feed his songwriting.
+Growing up in a musical household, Weaver always envisioned a career in music.
+After one year of college, he decided to drop out and begin traveling, an experiences that would later deeply influence his songwriting.

 Career

-Weaver's first album, El Camino Blues, was released in 1999 and featured Greg Brown, with input from Tony Glover.
+Weaver's debut album, El Camino Blues, was released in 1999 and featured Greg Brown, with input from Tony Glover.
 Weaver then undertook his first tour in support of the album.
-His second album, "Living in the Ground," was recorded in one five-hour-session and featured Bo Ramsey.
+His second album, Living in the Ground, was recorded in a single five-hour-session and featured Bo Ramsey.
 His third album, Hollerin' at a Woodpecker, released in 2002, was critically acclaimed in Britain and the United States, including being named No.3 Americana album of the year by Mojo magazine.
-The success laid the ground for the international release of his fourth album, Stories Under Nails, in 2004, followed by his first international tour.
-On subsequent tours Weaver has appeared with many artists including The Waifs and Kristin Hersh.
+This success laid the ground for the international release of his fourth album, Stories Under Nails, in 2004, which was followed by his first international tour.
+Over the years, Weaver has toured with numerous artists including The Waifs and Kristin Hersh.

-His 2010 album, Mirepoix and Smoke, was inspired by the time he spent working in a Minneapolis restaurant after taking a break from recording and touring in 2009.
-He is also a poet and fiction writer whose short story, "Humanesque," was included in the 2009 anthology Amplified: Fiction from Leading Alt-Country, Indie Rock, Blues and Folk Musicians, and whose poem "Devastations" won the 2009 What Light Grand Jury Prize.
+Weaver's 2010 album, Mirepoix and Smoke, was inspired by his time working in a Minneapolis restaurant after taking a break from recording and touring in 2009.
+In addition to his music, he is also a poet and fiction writer.
+His short story, "Humanesque," was featured in the 2009 anthology Amplified: Fiction from Leading Alt-Country, Indie Rock, Blues and Folk Musicians, and his poem "Devastations" won the 2009 What Light Grand Jury Prize.

-An avid bicyclist, Weaver has used his bike as his transport method for touring.
+An avid bicyclist, Weaver has embraced cycling as his primary mode of transport during tours.